TerribleDev/nashua/readme.md

 ## AKA The Gate City

 Hello, and welcome to the *gate city*.
 We are happy you are visiting.
-Nashua is a a half hour hour drive Manchester, and an hour drive to Boston, and Portsmouth.
+Nashua is a a half hour hour drive from Manchester, and an hour drive to Boston, and Portsmouth.
+We're famous for having a [Dunder Mifflin](http://theoffice.wikia.com/wiki/Dunder_Mifflin_Nashua) branch in the show *the office*.
+We were named twice the best place to live by money magazine.

 ![Nashua city hall](city.jpg)